17 Fun Facts About Airplane!

 Shot on a budget of $3.5 million, David Zucker, Jim Abrahams, and Jerry Zucker wrote and directed Airplane!, a movie intended to parody the onslaught of disaster movies that graced movie theater screens in the 1970s.
 The comedy classic, which arrived in theaters on July 2, 1980, ended up making more than $83.4 million in theaters in the United States alone, and resurrecting a few acting careers in the process.
-Here are some things you might not have known about the comedy classic on its 40th anniversary.
+Here are some things you might not have known about the comedy classic.

 1. Airplane! was almost a direct parody of the 1957 movie Zero Hour!